April 10, 2026

 How Long Do I Have to File a Claim for an Unpaid Final Paycheck in California?

 If you file with the California Labor Commissioner, you generally have three years from the date your employer owed the wages.
 That window applies to Labor Code violations.
 Claims based on a written contract may give you up to four years.
 If you pursue a private lawsuit, the timeline can vary.
-Acting sooner is always better.
-Evidence is easier to gather early, and waiting time penalties stop accruing after 30 days.
+Acting sooner is always the stronger move, since evidence is easier to gather early and waiting time penalties stop accruing after 30 days.
 For more on filing deadlines in California, our wrongful termination statute of limitations guide explains how these windows work across different claim types.

 Does My Final Paycheck Have to Include Commissions I Already Earned?